December 1 is World AIDS Day, an annual event raising awareness and money to fight AIDS around the world.

 Over the last four decades, researchers and advocates focused hard on HIV, but it remains a major global health problem.

 According to the World Health Organization, an “estimated 38.4 million people were living with HIV at the end of 2021.”

-CNN Impact Your World spoke with two high-profile AIDS activists about five ways we all can play a role in preventing HIV and AIDS among youth.
+CNN Impact Your World spoke with two high-profile AIDS activists about five ways we all can play a role preventing HIV and AIDS.

 Knowing your HIV status is crucial.
 Some people think they know their status because they had one HIV test at some point.
 But HIV can be transmitted at any time through blood, semen, vaginal fluids, or even the breast milk of someone who is infected.

 Activist Deondre Moore, HIV Plus Magazine’s 2022 Person of the Year, tested HIV-positive when he was 19.

 “If you know your status, that empowers you,” Moore told CNN.
 “That protects you, that protects the next person, and it helps you to navigate and know what to do next.”